- Animal Behavior, Endocrinology, Genetics, Genomics, Molecular Biology, Sex Determination, Sexual Differentiation

 I am an integrative biologist at the University of North Dakota.
 I am best known for my work on temperature-dependent sex determination (or TSD for short).
 My research has contributed significantly to our understanding of both the mechanistic basis and the adaptive significance of this unusual mode of sex determination.
 While much of my work has focused on TSD, I am interested in all kinds of sex differences and every aspect of phenotypic plasticity.

 As a result of my own training, I value research that spans multiple levels of biological organization from the molecular to the ecological.
 I first started doing research with Jeffrey Lang when I was an undergraduate at the University of North Dakota.
 After delving into research, I decided to do a M.S. rather than applying to veterinary school (I had originally wanted to be a veterinarian).
 After finishing my M.S. in Jeff’s lab, I was hooked on scientific discovery and went on to do a Ph.D. with David Crews at the University of Texas-Austin.
 I then did postdoctoral work with John Cidlowski at the National Institute of Environmental Health Sciences.
 Along the way, I developed expertise in evolution, physiological ecology, neurobiology, endocrinology, behavior, quantitative and population genetics, reproductive biology, and molecular biology.
-I was hired as an Assistant Professor at UND in 2003 and promoted to Associate Professor in 2009.
-I have always been open to using tools and concepts from different disciplines to address basic biological questions in new ways.
+I was hired as an Assistant Professor in 2003, promoted to Associate Professor in 2009 and then to Professor in 2016.
+I have always been open to using tools and concepts from different disciplines to address biological questions in new ways.
 For example, I was the first to use knowledge about the hormonal basis of TSD to test the leading hypothesis about the evolutionary significance of TSD.
 I continue to stay up to date on the latest experimental techniques and to incorporate new methods in my research when appropriate.

 BIOL 315.
 Genetics.
 3 Credits.